devOpifex/litter/README.md

 ## Conventions

-All input functions start in `lit`.
+- All input functions start in `lit`.
+- All inputs have a `value` (even if it can be a vector)
+- All inputs can be updated with `update_input`

-All inputs return data in the same format:
+- All inputs return data in the same format:

 ```r
 list(